 “Shopify Payments” is Shopify’s own payment system.
 And in many ways it is the best system for accepting payments for purchases made on an online store built with Shopify.
 However, unfortunately it is not available for every country, and instead at the time of writing this it is available for less than 20 countries.

-It is entirely possible to run a Shopify store using other payment system, but in many cases that will cost extra.
+It is entirely possible to run a Shopify store using another payment system, but in many cases that will cost extra.
 So that should be something to be aware of before launching your store.

 It would be nice if you could just pay the monthly (or annual/biannual) fee for your Shopify plan and be done with the Shopify-related expenses.
 Unfortunately though it does not work like that.
 Instead you will be charged a smallish percentage of every purchase that takes place in your store.
 While the percentage taken is small, in terms of money the fees can stack up to huge amounts of cash.